 Unlike most 9-to-5ers, freelancers have to juggle multiple tasks for various clients.
 The problem is that if you can’t manage this work, it hangs over your head and become a major distraction.
 That’s why you need to prioritize tasks.

-Let’s say that you just snagged a high-paying project that doesn’t have a firm deadline, on top of the series of smaller projects that are due within the next week.
+Let’s say that you just snagged a high-paying project that doesn’t have a firm deadline.
+You have this on top of the series of smaller projects that are due within the next week.
 Are you going to brush aside the smaller projects because you’re looking forward to that juicy paycheck?

 You may want to knock out the projects with a deadline so that they’re not weighing over.
 If you have the time during the day, you could actually work on both projects at the same time.